aviclu/RnnInduceRegularGrammar/README.md

-# Regular Grammar induction Using Recurrent Neural Network
+# Inducing Regular Grammars Using Recurrent Neural Networks

 Code for training and evaluation of the model from ["Inducing Regular Grammars Using Recurrent Neural Networks"](https://arxiv.org/abs/...).